redis/docs/content/integrate/redis-data-integration/installation/install-k8s.md

 ## Install the RDI Helm chart

-1. Extract the default `values.yaml` file from the chart into a local `rdi-values.yaml` file:
+1. Scaffold the default `values.yaml` file from the chart into a local `rdi-values.yaml` file:

     ```bash